SAFETAG/SAFETAG/docs/audit_content.md

 How to make sure that old data does not put the org, or others, at risk.
       * Data Backup
 How to make sure you can't do your work if local data is lost." is the backup drive for the whole organization laying unencrypted and unplugged on the desk of the executive director and/or sysadmin?"
+      * Data Storage (audit)
+Individual Device Encryption.
+      * Passwords (audit)
+The strength of passwords being used by storage or in-use devices.
       * Beacons & other wireless emissions
 Auditing / Training on how devices beacon, if association and tracking in in the threat model.
       * Access